Provably Reliable Classifier Guidance via Cross-Entropy Control: Main results

-\end{theorem} \begin{remark} By Lemma \ref{propn:tweedie-classifier-conditional} and Corollary \ref{corollary:high-prob-bounds-conditional}, the second and the third assumptions of the lemma holds if we replace $\hat p_{\phi, s_k}$ with the true probability $p_{s_k}$.
+\begin{remark} By Lemma \ref{propn:tweedie-classifier-conditional} and Corollary \ref{corollary:high-prob-bounds-conditional} in the appendix, the second and the third assumptions of the lemma hold if we replace $\hat p_{s_k}$ with the true probability $p_{s_k}$.
 The first assumption holds for many naturally bounded datasets of interest to diffusion models, such as image datasets with bounded pixel values.
 The fourth assumption requires that the target label occurs with positive probability.
-The final assumption imposes an upper bound on the classification error. \end{remark}
+The final assumption imposes an upper bound on the classification error as measured by the conditional KL. \end{remark}